elngovind/cicd-demo/README.md

 #### Option A: AWS Console Deployment

+##### Step 1: Deploy the Core Infrastructure Template
+1. Go to AWS Console > CloudFormation > Stacks
+2. Click "Create stack" > "With new resources (standard)"
+3. Select "Upload a template file" and upload the `cfn/template-bucket.yaml` file
+4. Click "Next"
+5. Enter stack name: `template-bucket-stack`
+6. Specify parameters:
+   - BucketName: A globally unique name for your template bucket
+7. Click "Next", then "Next" again
+8. Click "Create stack"
+9. Wait for the stack to complete and note the bucket name from the Outputs tab

-##### Step 1: Create S3 Bucket for Templates
+##### Step 2: Upload Templates to S3
 1. Go to AWS Console > S3
-2. Click "Create bucket"
-3. Enter a unique bucket name and select your region
-4. Keep default settings and click "Create bucket"
+2. Find the bucket created in Step 1
-5. Upload all CloudFormation templates from the `cfn/` directory to this bucket
+3. Upload all CloudFormation templates from the `cfn/` directory to this bucket

 ##### Step 2: Create CodeStar Connection
 1. Go to AWS Console > Developer Tools > Settings > Connections